 What is Tea Tree Oil?
 The Benefits of Tea Tree Oil for Hair Growth and Hair Loss

-Tea tree oil, sometimes referred to as TTO, is an essential oil with a distinct camphoraceous odor.
+Tea tree oil, sometimes referred to as TTO, is an essential oil with a distinct camphoraceous odor and is native to Australia.
 This odor is very potent and is akin to a strong fresh minty smell.
 It is sometimes used in aromatherapy.
-The substance is native to Australia.
 The oil is extracted from the leaves of Melaleuca Alternifolia mostly located along the northeast coast of New South Wales.

 Tea tree oil has been discovered to have antimicrobial properties.
 It can actually be toxic to the human body when taken orally.
 However, small amounts are used in cosmetic, hair loss, dandruff and beauty products.
 Tea tree oil has also been used as a herbal treatment for many skin conditions for many years.
 It has successfully been used to treat skin ailments such as mild to moderate acne, athlete’s foot, dandruff, and toenail fungus.
 Tea tree oil is known to cure cradle cap problem in infants.

 Active compounds in tea tree oil include terpenoids such as eucalyptol, cineole, viridiflorol, nerolidol, and terpinen-4-ol.
 These terpenoids are what give tea tree oil its antimicrobial properties.
 The terpenoid eucalyptol is also responsible for the antiseptic properties found in tea tree oil.